George Strait: 1970s

 George Strait had his first performance at Cheatham Street Warehouse in San Marcos, Texas on October 13, 1975.

-During his college years, Strait joined the country band Stoney Ridge, answering a flyer the band posted around campus looking for a new vocalist.
-Strait renamed the group the Ace in the Hole Band, and quickly became the lead; they began to perform at different honky-tonks and bars around south and central Texas, traveling as far east as Huntsville and Houston.
-They gained a regional following and opened for national acts such as The Texas Playboys and Asleep at the Wheel.
+During his college years, Strait joined the country band Stoney Ridge, answering a flyer the band posted around campus looking for a new lead vocalist.
+Strait renamed the group the Ace in the Hole Band, and quickly became the lead; they began to perform at honky-tonks and bars around south and central Texas, traveling as far east as Huntsville and Houston.
+They gained a regional following and opened for national acts such as the Texas Playboys and Asleep at the Wheel.
 Soon his band was given the opportunity to record several Strait-penned singles, including "That Don't Change The Way I Feel About You" and "I Can't Go On Dying Like This" for the Houston-based D Records independent label.
 However, the songs never achieved wide recognition, and Strait continued to manage his family cattle ranch during the day to make some extra cash.

 Western swing band Asleep at the Wheel, pictured here in 1976, featured George Strait as an opening act during his early years performing in the 1970s.
 Asleep at the Wheel has in return, been an opening act for Strait in later years.

 While he continued to play with his band, without any real connections to the recording industry, Strait became friends with Erv Woolsey, who operated one of the bars in which the Ace in the Hole band played and who had previously worked for the major label MCA Records.
 Woolsey convinced some of his Music Row (Nashville) connections to come to Texas and to listen to Strait and his band play.
 Impressed with the performance but concerned that they could not market the Western swing sound that the band featured, they left without offering a deal.

 After several unsuccessful trips to Nashville with Kent Finlay, owner of the Cheatham Street Warehouse, in search of a major label record deal in which Strait was turned down by every label in town, he considered giving up music altogether.
 He was offered a job designing cattle pens and decided to take it.
 He gave the band notice that he was leaving, but after a discussion with his wife, she convinced him to give pursuing music one more year.
 Not long afterward, a major label, MCA, signed Strait to a recording contract in February 1981.
 The initial deal was for one song.
 If the single did well, the label would consider doing an album.
 The Ace in the Hole band remained with Strait, performing as the backup and touring band for the now solo career of Strait.